xsdk-project/MathPackagesTraining2023/pages/vip_talks.md

    image_fullwidth: "q_center_c.jpg"
 permalink: "/vip_talks/"
 ---
-During a normal, in-person, year at ATPESC, you would have the opportunity to hear and meet these VIP researchers and thought leaders in extreme-scale scientific computing and numerical software.
-During this year’s virtual event, we provide pre-recorded presentations and slides that are packed with insights on leading-edge research in scientific computing; we encourage you to explore at your convenience.
+At ATPESC, you have the opportunity to hear and meet various VIP researchers and thought leaders in extreme-scale scientific computing and numerical software.
+We provide here additional pre-recorded presentations and slides of these speakers that are packed with insights on leading-edge research in scientific computing; we encourage you to explore at your convenience.

 |Researcher|Topic|Resources|